dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 She was taking a make-up exam when I was goofing off in there.
 Kami and I actually talked quite a bit.
 She was a really cute girl.
-This one is an album cover for Collective Soul’s [Youth](http://en.wikipedia.org/wiki/Youth_(Collective_Soul_album)).
+This one is an album cover for Collective Soul's [Youth](http://en.wikipedia.org/wiki/Youth_(Collective_Soul_album)).

 ![300 the movie](./images/graffiti_300.png)

 This was for Jake.
 I think he drew a scene from 300 so I drew [one back](http://manhattaninfidel.com/__oneclick_uploads/2010/12/300_movie.jpg).
-I’m actually quite enthused by how well I did on his face.
+I'm actually quite enthused by how well I did on his face.

 ![Ninja Gaiden](./images/graffiti_ninja.png)

 This was the last one.
 It was for Jay.
 He drew a picture of himself as a ninja and me as a pirate getting killed by his ninja star.
-That wasn’t the first drawing of a depiction of us as pirates and ninjas where ninjas are kicking ass, but I retaliated this time with a sweet picture of the ninja from [Ninja Gaiden](http://th04.deviantart.net/fs26/PRE/f/2008/150/7/5/Ninja_Gaiden_Wallpaper_by_igotgame1075.jpg).
+That wasn't the first drawing of a depiction of us as pirates and ninjas where ninjas are kicking ass, but I retaliated this time with a sweet picture of the ninja from [Ninja Gaiden](http://th04.deviantart.net/fs26/PRE/f/2008/150/7/5/Ninja_Gaiden_Wallpaper_by_igotgame1075.jpg).
 Not the best way to retaliate.
 Oh, and I thought the game sucked.